These sourdough tortillas are very simple to make and the perfect way to use your sourdough starter or discard.

 Use them to serve your favorite Mexican dishes, like stews, fajitas, or make burritos, quesadillas, and tacos for a themed party.
 And don’t worry if you don’t have sourdough starter or discard because you can still make them, keep reading to know how.

 Making sourdough tortillas from scratch is really simple and fun!
 All you need is some all-purpose flour, shortening (or vegetable oil), water, salt and the “secret” ingredient: Sourdough starter which make these delicious tortillas to jump to the next level.

 Using sourdough starter or even sourdough discard adds a very nice and rich flavor to these tortillas.
 You don’t want to miss this if you have sourdough at home.
 This recipe is so perfect to add to your sourdough discard recipes aswell.

 I am mexican but can you believe I have never, ever, made flour tortillas before?
 That’s why I am from a small state of Western Mexico on the central Pacific coast and we don’t eat flour tortillas there, but oh boy, we really don’t know what we’re missing.

-- The sourdough in this recipe is used mainly for flavour, so those tortillas are a wonderful idea to use your discard.
+- The sourdough in this recipe is used mainly for flavor, so those tortillas are a wonderful idea to use your discard.

 - If you don’t have sourdough no worries, you can also make tortillas without it.
-Omit the sourdough and adjust the water adding less.
+Omit the sourdough and adjust the water accordingly.

-- You can replace the shortening with butter or vegetable oil, the flavour may vary a bit but still they’re delicious.
+- You can replace the shortening with butter or vegetable oil, the flavor may vary a bit but still they’re delicious.